Pattern Alternating Maximization Algorithm for Missing Data in Large P, Small N Problems: Theory

-As outlined, neither the SAGE methodology nor the framework from the incremental EM are suitable to our proposed algorithm.
-In Section~\ref{sec:theory} we provide a new framework and arguments which justify alternating between complete data spaces \emph{and} partially performing the E-Step.
-The MissPA will not necessarily increase the log-likelihood in each EM-Step.
-However, in Section~\ref{sec:convergence} we prove convergence to a stationary point of the observed log-likelihood.
+In summary, the MissPA algorithm has similarities with a GAM and a SAGE procedure.
+However, neither the SAGE nor the GAM framework fit our proposed MissPA.
+In the next section we provide theory which justifies alternating between complete data spaces \emph{and} incrementally performing the E-Step.
+In particular, we prove convergence to a stationary point of the observed log-likelihood.

-Before that, we discuss the convergence properties of two special cases.
-In a situation with only one missingness pattern ($s=1$), explicit maximization is possible as discussed in Section~\ref{sec:singlepattern} and therefore, MissPA finds the optimal solution after a single M-Step.
-Another special case occurs with $s=2$.
-With two patterns it is easy to recognize that the E-Step is performed on all augmented data.
-Thus, the E-Step has not anymore a partial character and the MissPA is a special case of a SAGE algorithm for which monotonicity of the log-likelihood is guaranteed.